Johan Helmich Roman: Life

 Roman was born in Stockholm into the family of Johan Roman, a member of the Swedish royal chapel.
 The boy probably received his first music lessons from his father.
 He joined the royal chapel in 1711 as violinist and oboist.
 Around 1715 King Charles XII of Sweden granted Roman permission to study abroad, and the young composer spent some six years in London.
 He almost certainly studied under Johann Christoph Pepusch, met Francesco Geminiani, Giovanni Bononcini, and, most importantly, George Frideric Handel, whose music made a lasting impression on Roman.

 Roman returned to Sweden in 1721.
 He was soon appointed deputy master of the royal chapel, and six years later he became Chief Master of the Swedish Royal Orchestra.
 Roman's life during the 1720s was full of organisational activity which led to much improved standards at the chapel, and, in 1731, the first public concerts in Sweden.
 Roman's only work published during his lifetime, a collection of 12 sonatas for flute, violone and harpsichord, appeared in 1727.
 In 1730 Roman married, but his wife died just four years later.
 In 1734 the composer left Sweden to visit several European countries—Austria, England, France, Germany, and Italy.
 He returned to Stockholm in 1737, bringing back a wealth of music by various composers for the royal chapel to perform.
 In 1738 Roman married again.
 In 1740 he was elected a member of the newly established Royal Academy of Sciences.

 Roman's successful career took a turn for the worse in early 1740s.
 The composer's greatest patron, Queen Ulrika Eleonora of Sweden, died in late 1741.
 In 1742 Roman's activity was greatly hindered by health problems.
 In 1744 Roman composed one of his finest works, Drottningholmsmusique: a large orchestral suite for the wedding of the Crown Prince Adolf Frederick of Sweden and Louisa Ulrika of Prussia.
 Ironically, it was due to Adolf Frederick's and Louisa Ulrika's efforts that Roman's career suffered.
 The new crown princess had different tastes in music, and her husband set up a very strong competing chapel.
 Finally, Roman's second wife Maria Elisabeth Baumgardt died in 1744, leaving the composer with five children.

 In 1745 Roman retired from his post as leader of the royal chapel due to deafness, which had progressed rapidly during the previous years.
 He settled in the parish of Ryssby, on the estate Lilla Haraldsmåla, near the city of Kalmar in south-east Sweden.
-Apart from a single visit to Stockholm in 1751–52 to direct the funeral and coronation music on the accession of Adolph Frederik, Roman's last years were dedicated to translating European theoretical treatises into Swedish, and adaptation of sacred texts into Swedish language.
+Apart from a single visit to Stockholm in 1751–52 to direct the funeral and coronation music on the accession of Adolf Frederick, Roman's last years were dedicated to translating European theoretical treatises into Swedish, and adaptation of sacred texts into Swedish language.
 He died at Haraldsmåla in 1758.
 His work has never been forgotten, for already nine years after his death the Royal Academy of Sciences held a commemorative ceremony, where Roman's achievements were documented; copies of Roman's works are found in manuscripts from as late as 1810.